zjwinn/MAS-Summary-Script/README.md

 ## Automatic haplotype calling: how does it work?

 A custom algorithm for calling biallelic loci was derived for this exact purpose in the provided R code.
 As N number of loci goes to $\infty$ so too does the number of potential combinations.
 In fact the number of potential haplotypes at a locus with more than three markers can be generalized to the following equation:

-$$
-\binom{n}{r} = \frac{n!}{r!(n-r)!}
+$$\binom{n}{r} = \frac{n!}{r!(n-r)!}$$
-$$

 Where:
 - n is the total number of distinct items.
 - r is the number of items to choose.